istrate/cp4d/CP4D-version-4-installation.md

 EOF
 ```

 The last step will install CPD Control Pane.
+It will take several minutes to create *ZenService* kind and *lite-cr* instance.
 Monitor the progress:<br>

 > oc get ZenService lite-cr -o jsonpath="{.status.zenStatus}{'\n'}"
 ```